Fraunhofer-AISEC/trusted-connector/examples/example-idscp2-uc/README.md

 This example demonstrates client-server communication between trusted connectors via the IDSCP2 protocol, including LUCON UC (Usage Control), limiting execution to a particular docker container, identified by its content hash.

-The example is started in the same way as described in `example-idscp2/README.md`, with the only difference that container names in `exec` commands (`server-core` and `client-core`) switch places.
+The example is started in the same way as described in `example-idscp2/README.md`.

 If the UC demo fails, check whether the repo digest needs to be adapted in the XML file`example-idscp2-server.xml` (last part of DockerHub URI).